jdc-cunningham/micro-crypto-trading/README.md

 <img src="./03-01-2022-chart.PNG" width="800"/>

-Red is loss, green gain over the initial $55.00 per currency
+Red is loss, green gain over the initial $55.00 per currency.
+As in the value seen is current value from starting point of $55 so $35 means it lost $20.